 - Work for an edtech company

 - This isn’t a viable option for everyone.
 A colleague with whom you’ve worked is always better than a smart stranger.
-The only way to have technical colleagues is by having worked at a company with them, of course.
-This method means a long journey, however, as you can’t just work at an edtech company, than leave in a few months with their developers.
+The only way to have technical colleagues is by having worked at a company with them.
+This method could mean a long journey however, as you can’t just work at an edtech company, than leave in a few months and expect to have formed deep relationships with their developers.
+(Not to mention potential bridge burning and non-compete clauses that some states carry.)
 It’s a small industry and you could lose a lot of goodwill that way.
-If you can spend at least a year at an edtech company, you may be able to create meaningful relationships with technical colleagues that may join you.
+It may take at least a year at an edtech company to create meaningful relationships there.

 - Go to a Startup Weekend EDU

-- Startup Weekend EDU is a weekend-long “hack-a-thon,” where various people come together to build a website or mobile app in that timeframe.
-It’s an intense adrenalin- and caffiene-fueled event.
+- Startup Weekend EDU is a weekend-long “hackathon,” where various people come together to build a website or mobile app.
+It is an intense adrenalin- and caffeine-fueled event.
 The audience includes idea people, marketers, designers, and developers.
 The first day starts off with all the idea people pitching their ideas to the whole room.
 Then everyone is free to walk around to learn more about each idea.
-The best ideas eventually attract teams of others – which hopefully includes developers too.
+The best ideas eventually attract teams – which hopefully includes developers too.
 It’s not easy to attract developers, but it is possible if you know how to appeal to them.

 - Go to edtech meetups

-- Meetups are formal or informal gatherings of people facilitated by the site Meetup.com.
+- Meetups are informal gatherings of people facilitated by the site Meetup.com.
 Some cities, though not many, have a large enough edtech community to host edtech-specific meetups.
 Silicon Valley has one, but not many others do.
 These meetups tend to attract more entrepreneurs than educators, including some developers.
-Ed-Tech Meetup is the most popular one in San Francisco.
+Ed-Tech Meetup is one of the more popular ones in San Francisco.

 - Be an inspirational champion for an cause

 - Build up your personal brand both offline and online.
-Get involved in relevant organizations & volunteer groups.
+Get involved in relevant organizations and volunteer groups.
 Become a recognized leader.
-I know of one charismatic individual who’s done this on Quora, Twitter, and guest blog posts.
-He doesn’t have a technical background, but you can just feel an aura of eventual success around him.
+I know of one charismatic individual who has done this on Quora, Twitter, and guest blog posts.
+He doesn’t have a technical background, but his passion and charisma is very apparent.
 This isn’t a guarantee of finding developers, but it can make it easier to convince one to join you.